coltongrainger/quamash/maths-GRE.md

 \newcommand{\CC}{\mathbf{C}}
 \newcommand{\eps}{\varepsilon}

-These are question/answer pairs I used to memorize definitions and basic operations for the mathematics subject GRE.
-(Here's the accompanying [tab separated text file](/2016-10-27-maths-GRE-flashcards.txt) for importing into spaced repetition software, e.g., mnemosyne.)

-Disclaimer: there are *many typos*.

 To take motivation from Scott Aaronson's *[Trigonometry?
 No Way: These Teens Would Rather Toss a Ball](https://www.scottaaronson.com/writings/athletes.html)*:

 > "As with any other ‘sport,’ basketball players need to stay in shape through regular ‘practice meets’," explains Gary Richardson, a "coach" of one of the camp’s teams.
 "You don’t want your bicep neurons to go weak."